praw-dev/asyncpraw/docs/getting_started/quick_start.rst

 ===========

-In this section, we go over everything you need to know to start building scripts, or bots using PRAW, the Python Reddit API Wrapper.
+In this section, we go over everything you need to know to start building scripts, or bots using asyncpraw, the Python Reddit API Wrapper.
 It's fun and easy.
 Let's get started.

 Prerequisites
 -------------

-:Python Knowledge: You need to know at least a little Python to use PRAW; it's
+:Python Knowledge: You need to know at least a little Python to use asyncpraw; it's
-                   a Python wrapper after all.
-PRAW supports `Python 2.7`_, and `Python 3.3 to 3.6`_.
+                   a Python wrapper after all. asyncpraw supports `Python 2.7`_, and `Python 3.3 to 3.6`_.
 If you are stuck on a problem, `/r/learnpython`_ is a great place to ask for help.